dannypsnl/dannypsnl.github.io/posts/2018-02-15-create-a-wait-group-by-yourself-and-do-not-use-it.md

   - concurrency
 ---

-If you had wrote any concurrency code in Go.
-I think you could seems `sync.WaitGroup` before.
-And today point is focus on create a wait group by channel trick.
+If you had written any concurrency code in Go, I think you could seem `sync.WaitGroup` before.
+Today's we will focus on create a wait group by channel trick.

 How?

-First you need a channel without buffer.
+First, you need a channel without buffer.

 ```go
 func main() {